Z-Kiss/Java_React_H2-Proman/README.md

 Before you start, you need to install the dependencies.

 For install dependencies of Backend:

-Use this command from the _backend_ directory.
+- Use this command from the _backend_ directory.

     mvn dependency:copy-dependencies

 For install dependencies of Frontend:

+- Use this command from the _frontend_ directory.

     npm install